Chapters

 Efficiency and Flow

-In addition to getting into a flow state, the flow of information and knowledge is equally as important.
+In addition to getting into a flow state, the flow of information and knowledge is equally important.
 Key talents can become lost in knowledge silos that hamper a company's ability to perform basic tasks.
-An example would be a single developer with the knowledge of software delivery, operating in a silo giving everyone else zero context into the health of software delivery.
+An example would be a single developer with the knowledge of software delivery, operating in a silo, giving everyone else zero context into the health of software delivery.

 Metrics that can be used to capture a picture of efficiency and flow include: